String vs StringBuilder vs StringBuffer in Java

 This conversion is tricky.
 There is no direct way to convert the same.
 In this case, We can use a String class object.
 We first convert the StringBuffer/StringBuilder object to String using toString() method and then from String to StringBuilder/StringBuffer using constructors.

 From the above three use-cases we can conclude out below pointers:

 - Objects of String are immutable, and objects of StringBuffer and StringBuilder are mutable.

 - StringBuffer and StringBuilder are similar, but StringBuilder is faster and preferred over StringBuffer for the single-threaded program.
 If thread safety is needed, then StringBuffer is used.

 Related Article: Reverse a String in Java (5 Different Ways)

 This article is contributed by Pranjal and Gaurav Miglani.
-If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, visit https://write.geeksforgeeks.org/.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.